Last updated: 04/30/2019

 Author: Addictions.com Medical Review

 Whether or not you can bring medication to a heroin rehab center depends strongly on the facility itself, its rules for the items patients are allowed to have, and what type of program it actually is.
-If you are looking for a specific type of rehab facility to attend to your needs, call 800-654-0987 now; we can help.

 I Want to Bring a Maintenance Medication to Rehab: What’s Wrong With That?

 According to the National Institute on Drug Abuse, “Scientific research has established that pharmacological treatment of opioid addiction increases retention in treatment programs and decreases drug use, infectious disease transmission, and criminal activity.”
 Therefore, if you have begun your recovery from heroin abuse, you likely are or will want to be on some sort of medication.

 Methadone and buprenorphine usually work best for individuals addicted to heroin, and these are the two most popular maintenance drugs available for treating this disorder.
 If you are on one now, you may be wondering why you can’t just get a large supply of your medication and bring it to your rehab program with you.
 Unfortunately, there are some issues with this scenario.